When Perplexity Lies: Generation-Focused Distillation of Hybrid Sequence Models: Conclusion

 \section{Conclusion}

 This work shows that producing distilled hybrid models with genuine generation quality requires jointly designing the student architecture and the distillation pipeline, guided by generation-based evaluation.
-Perplexity-based metrics, still the norm in cross-architecture distillation, are a systematically misleading proxy: the divergence appeared consistently across every design axis in our 0.6B-parameter ablations and is corroborated at 7B scale (Table~\ref{tab:motivation_gap}).
+Perplexity-based metrics, still the norm in cross-architecture distillation, are a systematically misleading proxy.
+The divergence appeared consistently across every design axis in our 0.6B-parameter ablations, persisted in a 1.7B scale-up (Section~\ref{sec:stage3b_design}), and is corroborated at 7B scale (Table~\ref{tab:motivation_gap}).
 While the general limitation of perplexity is well-known, our results show this gap is especially severe in cross-architecture distillation, where perplexity-only reporting can lead to incorrect conclusions about which methods actually produce models that generate well.
 We argue that generation-based evaluation should be the primary protocol in this setting.

 On the practical side, GenDistill's systematic ablations yield a concrete distillation recipe: KD with completion-only masking, teacher-aligned instruction data, and frozen attention layers.
 This combination produces a Hybrid-KDA student that retains 86--90\% of teacher accuracy on knowledge benchmarks while reducing KV cache memory by ${\sim}$75\%.
-The key open question is whether these specific recipe recommendations, not just the evaluation gap, hold at larger scales where models have greater capacity and training dynamics may shift.
-Validating the recipe at 1B--7B parameters, and extending it with dedicated long-context training, are the most pressing directions for future work.
+Confirming the recipe at multi-billion-parameter scale, and extending it with dedicated long-context training, remain the most pressing directions for future work.